The Freedom You Want…

 Our academic program has been created to challenge students to think critically and grow in their knowledge of humanities, math, and science through reading, writing, rigorous study, special projects, and presentation with the integration of biblical truth in all subjects.
 We welcome all students who are willing to apply themselves to the best of their abilities.

-Humanities classes meet on Wednesdays and math and science classes meet on Thursdays at our campus on Sparkman Drive in Huntsville, Alabama.
+Humanities classes meet on Tuesdays and math and science classes meet on Thursdays at our campus on Sparkman Drive in Huntsville, Alabama.